jun7/wyebadblock/README.md

 most of code of this are from https://github.com/GNOME/epiphany/tree/master/embed/web-extension

-wyebad is shared by clients, So even nowadays, browsers spawn procs for each windows, wyebad keeps single server proc that makes less memory and less cpu times.
+wyebab is shared by clients, So even nowadays, browsers spawn procs for each windows, wyebab keeps single server proc that makes less memory and less cpu times.

 For example, while epiphay's webproc uses 240M RAM for [a page](http://simple-adblock.com/faq/testing-your-adblocker/), wyeb uses 160M for the same page.